What Is Form 1099-NEC? A Complete Guide

 Filing Deadlines for Payers and Recipients

-Payers of form 1099-nec must file the form and send copies to recipients by January 31 of the next tax year.
+Payers of Form 1099-NEC must file the form and send copies to recipients by January 31 of the next tax year.
 This deadline helps the IRS get the info it needs on time.
-If you miss this deadline, you could face fines of $60 to $310 per form, based on how late you are and the level of mistake.
+If you miss this deadline, you could face fines of $60 to $310 per form, based on how late you are and the level of the mistake.

 Late Filing and Inaccurate Reporting Penalties